Squirrel Repellents & Squirrel Feeding

 Repelling squirrels can take many forms.
 You can use an OMRI Listed® liquid repellent, you can trap and remove them from your yard or you can physically stop them from reaching your feeders.

-Despite all those efforts, some of these smart little critters can undo your squirrel-proofing measures in just minutes!
+Despite all those efforts, some of these smart little critters can undo your squirrel-resistance measures in just minutes!
 If that's the case you can also opt to feed them separately!

 Whatever you decide, check out the tips below for some additional details on your squirrel repellent options.